New User | Need Help? | Forgot Password?

 July 18, 2019

-The Federal Reserve recently published its annual Report on the Economic Well Being of U.S. Households in 2018, confirming what most Americans already know: student loan debt is a huge issue in the United States.
-According to the report, a typical monthly student loan payment is between $200 and $299, and 20% of borrowers who attended private, for-profit institutions have fallen behind on their payments.
+Student loan debt is a huge issue in the United States.
+A typical monthly student loan payment is between $200 and $299, and 20% of borrowers who attended private, for-profit institutions have fallen behind on their payments.
 Forbes recently reported that student loan debt now outranks credit card debt, coming in as the second highest consumer debt category in the United States with 44 million borrowers collectively owing $1.5 trillion.
 Now, more than ever, it’s critical that borrowers research financing options for college to set themselves up for success in the future.
 To get started, Kristi Cleveland, Branch Manager, Fidelity Bank in Peckville, shares 5 things every college-bound student and parent should know about preparing to pay for college.

 Go Green: It’s never too early to start thinking about financing a college education.
 For parents who want to start the process while their children are young, Fidelity Bank offers Green Team Savings plans.
 Designed for children under age 18, these accounts are a great way to teach them how to save for the future.
 Deposits of birthday and holiday money can really add up over the years, and, once a year, Fidelity matches 1% of the Green Team member’s balance.